biojava/biojava.github.io/wiki/Dazzle.md

     ant

 Note that the above download includes biojava, and some other JARs that you may find useful (and impossible to track down elsewhere).
-For this reason, you may need to type:

-    ant -lib jars

-instead of the "ant" given above.
+By default it is using the jar files located in the jars subdirectory.
+If you have your own installation of biojava please copy it there or update the build.xml to point to your path.

 Installation and Configuration
 ------------------------------